cesperian/cesperian/README.md

 You look like someone who could spare 15 seconds!

-I am a front end developer currently cementing my back end credentials.
+I am a full stack developer currently cementing my mobile dev credentials.
 My stack is consistently **MEAN**, using the corresponding [JetBrains](https://www.jetbrains.com/products.html) IDE's exclusively.
 How they manage to make consistently incredible products still blows me away.

 In a previous life I was a 3d character animator and hard-surface modeler, although at times I had to step into the domain of visual effects as well.
 During my time in those fields I was lucky enough to see some of what I had created in 3d [actually getting built in the real world](https://www.caesars.com/linq/high-roller).
 My primary tool of choice was [3D Studio Max](https://asean.autodesk.com/products/3ds-max/overview).